Germany at the Summer Olympics: Boxing

+Canoeing

 Cycling

 Germany competed in all six of the cycling events at the first Games in 1896, earning a silver medal.

 Equestrian

 Germany competed in equestrian at the first Games in which the sport was held, in Paris 1900.
 One rider competed in the mail coach event, winning no medals.

 Fencing

 Germany first competed in fencing in 1900, with a single sabreur who did not advance past the first round.